CZ-NIC/fred-docs/AdminManual/PeriodicTasks.rst

 **Task activities**:

-* updates the states of the registrable objects of all types; the states depend on the time and other states that are set manually
+* updates the states of the registrable objects of all types; the states depend on time and other states that are set manually
 * notifies registrars and end users (contacts) about state changes:
    * generates poll messages to notify registrars
    * generates emails to notify contacts